07 - US 'Schrader' MkV Diving Helmet

 The helmet appears to be in good condition.
 There are no heavy dents and very few marks or abrasions.
 The air vents are all intact.
 The right side chin relief valve, spit cock handle, front door wing nut, all turn easily.

 This is a very early example with a lovely patina and in great condition.
+If desired, this helmet would look great fully polished!

 For more information: Contact us